Tyler-Oliveira/Xallet/README.md

 # ✦ THE FIRST WALLET BUILT AROUND 𝕏 ✦

-Xallet isn't simply another crypto wallet with an X logo.
+𝕏ALLET isn't simply another crypto wallet with an X logo.

 The goal is fundamentally different: